 The mission of the MRM program is to foster cooperative discovery and learning about the conservation and use of marine resources.
 Our strength lies in our core values and principles, and they guide everything we do.
-Our students and faculty know this and our alumni, located around the world, are our ambassadors.
+Our students and faculty know this, and our alumni, located around the world, are our ambassadors.
+The MRM program:

-Our coursework is founded on the core oceanography courses in CEOAS and designed to include courses in natural and social sciences, environmental law, policy, education, economics, ecology, and management.
+Our coursework is founded on the core oceanography courses in CEOAS and designed to include courses in the natural sciences, the social sciences (including but not limited to marine law and policy, education, economics, and culture).
 We have five, flexible, interdependent areas of focus:

-As such, our program is designed to provide our graduates with skills that are far more diverse than those offered by traditional disciplinary-based programs:
+As such, the MRM program is designed to provide our graduates with skills that are far more diverse than those offered by traditional disciplinary-based programs:

 MRM students also gain a detailed understanding of:

-MRM has over 300 alumni and 25-30 students in residence.
-Our graduates are employed through the world and are making a difference to the management of our coasts and oceans.
+At any given time, roughly 20-30 students are actively engaged in the program; our students have come from 47 U.S. states and 23 other countries.
+Since its inception, the program has supported the education of over 275 graduates who are employed throughout the world and are making a difference to the management and understanding of marine systems.
 The program has earned national and international recognition for its exceptional training of marine management professionals.
 Explore our program through these web pages and find out how we can help you make a difference.

-For more information please contact program director Flaxen Conway.
+For more information please contact Flaxen Conway (Director).

 For guidelines on how to apply, see Marine Resource Management Graduate Program Application Instructions.